TABLE OF CONTENTS

 Preamble

-When constructing the lines, there are often other constraints that need to be considered, such as the placement of individual classes.
-Refer to E10 - Elective data > Courses Action: Constraints.
+When constructing lines, other constraints often need to be considered, such as individual class placement.

 - 'at least'